konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 This operation could take 15 minutes (time to the GKE cluster and its nodes to setup)

-Once the deployment is ready load the GKE configuration :
+Once the deployment is ready load the GKE configuration:

 ```console
 gcloud container clusters get-credentials nifi-cluster --zone <configured gcp zone> --project <GCP project's id>